Solar in Fort Worth, TX: 2026 Cost, Savings & Payback

 Fort Worth does not currently have standard net metering.
 However, Oncor Electric Delivery may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Fort Worth, TX?
+Is solar worth it in Fort Worth, TX in 2026?

 Related Calculators